deadpixelscs/retropopcrazy/README.md

 **12th October 2021 - Form issues.
 Check the checklists to not be on required.**
 **12th October 2021 - Slightly move logo and nav bars in a bit** **12th October 2021 - Make responsive on mobile, desktop and tablet.**

+## Completed

+12th October 2021 21:56 - Slightly move logo and nav bars in a bit

 ## Testing